 Aim for a daily minimum of about one ounce of liquid per pound of body weight.
-Increase this appropriately if the weather is hot, he stays in a centrally heated or dry environment, or if he is very active.
+Increase this appropriately if the weather is hot or if he is very active.

-If you cannot get him to drink adequately, just add some warm water to his dry food during feeding time to get some more fluids into him.
+If you cannot get him to drink adequately, just add warm water to his dry food or mix wet and dry dog food to get more fluids into him.
 This can help mitigate the severity of constipation.

-Just ensure not to offer him too much, otherwise, he might suffer from loose bowel movement.
+Just ensure not to offer him too much.
+Otherwise, he might suffer from loose bowel movements.

 Increase His Exercise

 Lack of exercise may also be one of the reasons for your puppy’s constipation.
-Keep your dog more active to stimulate his internal organs and increase blood flow in the colon.
+Keep your dog more active to increase blood flow in the colon.
 Establish a regular exercise regimen to keep everything running smoothly.

 Improve on Potty Training

-Another important influential factor is how you potty train your puppy.
-Brush up on your approach as it may be the cause of the problem.
+Another important factor is how you potty train your puppy.
+Brush up on your approach, as it may be the cause of the problem.

 Your puppy might be uncomfortable relieving himself in an unconducive environment.
-So choose a quiet place and establish it as his habitual toilet spot.
+Choose a quiet place with little distraction and establish it as his habitual toilet spot.

-Stay outside longer with him to explore and find an area that feels safe and familiar.
-Use a command like “Go poop” or “Potty” to let him know that it is potty time.
+You may also want to stay outside longer with him to explore a safe and familiar area.
+Use a command like “Go poop” or “Potty” to tell him it is potty time.

 Synchronize Your Schedule

-If despite your best efforts, your puppy still becomes constipated, you can stimulate a reflex to cause him to eliminate his wastes.
+If your puppy still becomes constipated despite your best efforts, you can stimulate a reflex to cause him to eliminate his waste.